-- 1) The Supplier shall provide and maintain a quality management system (QMS) that is registered by an accredited third party registrar and compliant with the current revision of ISO 9001, ISO/TS16949, AS9100 or other internationally recognized quality standard or specification.
-A copy of the Supplier's certificate of registration and Quality Manual shall be submitted to the Buyer upon request. - 2) Sub-tier Suppliers shall provide and maintain a quality management system (QMS) capable of producing product that meets specification and/or drawing requirements. - 3) The Buyer reserves the right to audit or examine the adequacy of your QMS to the standard to which the Supplier is registered.
-This could include both Supplier and your sub-tier Supplier's manufacturing processes and inspection system.
-The audit Scope shall be the Supplier's quality/inspection plan, procedures, quality manual, subcontractor requirements related to product quality, applicable military specifications/standards and the purchase order.
+- 1) The Supplier shall provide and maintain a quality management system (QMS) that is registered and compliant with the current revision of ISO 9001, ISO/TS16949, AS9100 or other internationally recognized quality standard or specification.
+A copy of the Supplier's certificate of registration and Quality Manual shall be submitted to the Buyer upon request. - 2) Sub-tier Suppliers shall provide and maintain a quality management system (QMS) capable of producing product that meets specification and/or drawing requirements. - 3) During performance on this contract, the Buyer reserves the right to audit or examine the adequacy of your QMS to the standard you are registered to, including both you and your sub-tier Supplier's manufacturing processes and inspection system.
+The basis for any audit shall be the Supplier's quality/inspection plan and procedures, quality manual, subcontractor requirements related to product quality, applicable military specifications/standards and the purchase order.
 In the event that discrepancies are found, corrective action will be required no later than the due date provided by the Buyer.